gjanco/mezmo-dd-marketplace/lambdatest_license/README.md

 For detailed pricing information, [click here](https://www.lambdatest.com/pricing).

-If you need any help with setting up the integration so that data is shared between Datadog and LambdaTest, see the [LambdaTest integration tile](/account/settings#integrations/lambdatest).
+If you need any help with setting up the integration so that data is shared between Datadog and LambdaTest, see the [LambdaTest integration tile](/integrations/lambdatest).

+## Uninstallation

+First, cancel your subscription in Plan & Pricing.
+LambdaTest will then reach out to confirm and disconnect your account.